Bouhm/stardew-valley-mods/PetDogs/docs/README.md

 customization screen again.
 Make sure you _only_ change the pet type; changing other values may have unexpected effects.

 ## Compatibility
-Compatible with Stardew Valley 1.4 and 1.5+ on Linux/macOS/Windows, both single-player and multiplayer.
+Compatible with Stardew Valley 1.6+ on Linux/macOS/Windows, both single-player and multiplayer.

 ## See also
 * [Release notes](release-notes.md)